texfaq/texfaq.github.io/FAQ-bold-extras.md

 date: 2014-06-10
 ---

-LaTeX, as delivered, offers no means of handling bold ''teletype'' or small-caps fonts.
-There's a practical reason for this (Knuth never designed such fonts), but there are typographical considerations too (the ''medium weight'' `cmtt` font is already pretty bold (by comparison with other fixed-width fonts), and bold small-caps is not popular with many professional typographers).
+LaTeX, as delivered, offers no means of handling bold "teletype" or small-caps fonts.
+There's a practical reason for this (Knuth never designed such fonts), but there are typographical considerations too (the "medium weight" `cmtt` font is already pretty bold (by comparison with other fixed-width fonts), and bold small-caps is not popular with many professional typographers).

-There's a set of ''extra'' MetaFont files on CTAN that provide bold versions of both `cmtt` and `cmcsc` (the small caps font).
+There's a set of "extra" MetaFont files on CTAN that provide bold versions of both `cmtt` and `cmcsc` (the small caps font).
 With modern TeX distributions, one may bring these fonts into use simply by placing them in an
 [appropriate place in the _texmf_ tree](FAQ-install-where)
-(these are (La)TeX-specific files, so the ''_public_'' supplier would be an appropriate place).
+(these are (La)TeX-specific files, so the "_public_" supplier would be an appropriate place).
 Once you've
 [rebuilt the file indexes as necessary](FAQ-inst-wlcf), TeX (and friends) will automatically build whatever font files they